Sahara Chowdhury: Activism

+LGBTQ activism

-Chowdhury has been the subject of a controversy for authoring a book titled Bangladeshi Queer Manifesto that called for violent methods of securing LGBT rights, including bombing police stations should they arrest people due to their queer identity, she argued she was merely mimicking the tone of right wing extremists online for satirical purposes and later published a less violent iteration of the manifesto that focused more on the negative material impact of the lack of lgbt rights.
+Sahara Chowdhury has been the subject of a controversy for authoring a book titled Bangladesh Queer Manifesto that called for violent methods of securing LGBT rights, including bombing police stations should they arrest people due to their queer identity, with the core thesis of the manifesto being that the purpose of the anti-LGBT system is not to eradicate queer people, but to systematically exploit them by funneling them into a disposable underclass of sex workers for the ruling class.
+Regarding the call for violence, she argued she was merely mimicking the tone of right wing extremists online for satirical purposes and later published a less violent iteration of the manifesto that focused more on the negative material impact of the lack of lgbt rights.

+On 21 September 2025, Chowdhury led a demonstration with around fifty people at the Central Shaheed Minar and burnt an effigy of Independent University, Bangladesh faculty Mohammad Sorowar Hossain after he publicly opposed menstrual education and care, declaring them to be "Western agenda".

-On 10 October 2025, she began a hunger strike at Shaheed Minar, Dhaka to demand rights for same-sex marriage and LGBTQ marriage rights.
+On 10 October 2025, she began a hunger and thirst strike at Shaheed Minar to demand rights for same-sex marriage and LGBTQ marriage rights.
 Her protest ended, after a public rally of LGBT people and allies who stood with her to demand legal LGBT marriage rights and anti-discrimination laws, when she collapsed from fatigue and her friends carried her away to recover.
-There have been accusations of a Bangladeshi mainstream media blackout, refusing to cover her case.
+There have been accusations of a Bangladeshi mainstream media blackout, refusing to cover her case, while some regarded any coverage at all as a victory in itself.
+Chowdhury later appeared in a Netra News report covering queer rights in the country.

+Following a homophobic mob attack on individuals accused of homosexuality at Shahbagh on 10 April 2026 by a local group named Azadi Andolon vowing to free the area of "homosexual programs", she stood on the same spot with a rainbow flag decorated banner declaring herself to be homosexual, alleging police complicity in allowing the previous attack to happen and daring the group to come and attack her "if they can", which they proceeded not to do.
+The police proceeded to declare Section 144 to get the LGBT activists to vacate but they refused to do so and carried the protest to completion.

+In an article, Sahara Chowdhury later accused undercover intelligence agents of actively spreading homophobic rhetoric and threatening LGBT activists to maintain selective populism.
+She also drew attention to the opposition to gay marriage and transgender rights from western academics who self-identified as pedophiles, such as David Thorstad and Germaine Greer among others, to discuss how the inequality for queer people directly enables sexual predators with an incentive to preserve said inequality.

+Pro-Palestine activism

+She has also vocalized strong anti-American and anti-Israeli sentiments, declaring "Free, free Palestine.
+Death to America, death to Israel" in a public conference hosted by her in support of LGBT rights.